coder137/build_in_cpp/docs/source/examples/hybrid.rst

     **Solution**: Create Header / Source segregations.
 For example. ``build.foo.h`` and ``build.foo.cpp`` End users can now create their own ``build.[project].cpp`` file and compile ``build.foo.cpp`` along with their source and use appropriate APIs are provided by your files.

+    Depending on the complexity of your project the library developer can provide multiple APIs with different options that need to be selected at run time / compile time.

 build.foo
 ^^^^^^^^^^